As promised, here’s round 2 of pictures from our trip to North Korea.

 Unfortunately, this is blurry…. but this guy is one of the most famous actors in North Korea!

-Performance at the base of the Juche Tower in honor of Kim il-Sung’s Birthday
+Performance at the base of the Juche Tower in honor of the birthday.

 Rodrigo decided to brave a DPRK haircut.
 And no, contrary to popular belief, North Koreans do NOT have to choose from a list of state-sanctioned haircuts.
 The poster here just serves for some (super stylish) inspiration.